 Cinnamon, garlic, cumin, cardamom, and other spices can liven up all kinds of dull dishes.
 But for some people, these can also set off an allergic reaction.
 Spices are also commonly used in cosmetics, and since specific spices may not always appear on product labels, they can be hard to avoid.
 Cinnamon and garlic are two of the more common triggers of allergic reactions.
 But in general, the hotter the spice, the stronger the reaction.

 Many people are allergic to food additives, such as the sulfites found in wine and the nitrates found in processed meats.
 Sulfites can set off asthma attacks in people sensitive to these chemicals.
 Nitrates tend to cause hives and itching.
-If you think food additives might be giving you trouble, an allergist can test you and help you avoid possible problem-foods and drinks.
+If you think food additives might be giving you trouble, an allergist can test you and help you avoid problem foods and drinks.

 The soft glow and woodsy smell from a fireplace -- could anything be more cozy?
 Unfortunately, fires also churn out plenty of irritating particles and gases that can set off your asthma or allergies.
 The American Lung Association advises against using traditional fireplaces and recommends switching to gas or propane.
 It may help to step back at bonfires and marshmallow toastings, too.

 Some people are sensitive to chlorine or have a mild skin reaction to it, though it's not a true allergy.
 Spending a lot of time in chlorinated pools and hot tubs could possibly make you more likely to get asthma or related allergies.
 To avoid trouble, you may want to take a break from your pool when more chlorine gets added.

 Many of the materials used to make your home look great -- including plaster, drywall, manufactured wood, vinyl floors, paints, and wallpaper -- can release volatile organic compounds (VOCs).
 Take steps to avoid triggers: